 This part has two or three letters that show the types of the server:

-• DX (DiskStation Expansion): This name is for expansion units that extend the storage capacity of the DS server type.
+- DX (DiskStation Expansion): This refers to expansion units that enhance the storage capacity of the DS server type.

-• RX (RackStation Expansion): This one is another expansion unit but for an RS server.
+- RX (RackStation Expansion): This is another expansion unit, specifically designed for an RS server.

-• SA: This series is for scalable enterprise storage solutions and is generally not applicable to home and SMB users.
+- SA: This series is designed for scalable enterprise storage solutions and is generally not suitable for home and SMB users.

 The number part in a Synology NAS server’s name